Taegeun-Jeong/PhysicsNote/LinearAlgebra/readme.md

+# Linear Algebra (2023)
-These notes were compiled from my own study of Gilbert Strang's MIT Open courseware "Linear Algebra".
+These notes were made from my own study of Gilbert Strang's MIT Open courseware "Linear Algebra".